Qualifications for teaching in Further Education

 Teaching qualifications

-- Level 3 Award in Education and Training (AET): An introductory foundation, often required for short courses or sessional roles.
+- Level 3 Award in Education and Training (AET): An introductory qualification often taken by those delivering short courses.

-- Level 4 Certificate in Education and Training (CET): For those with a limited teaching timetable.
+- Level 4 Certificate in Education and Training (CET): For those with a limited teaching timetable and teaching responsibility.

 English and Maths requirements